jperez3/taccoform-blog/hugo/content/posts/TFM_P3.md

 ### Terraform Module Review

-In the previous [post](https://www.taccoform.com/posts/tfm_p2/), I brought up two types of modules, vendor specific and composed services.
+In the previous [post](https://www.taccoform.com/posts/tfm_p2/), I brought up two types of modules: vendor specific and composed services.
 Vendor specific modules are smaller modules which are focused on creating resources from a single provider.
 Think of vendor specific modules as consistent/repeatable instructions to perform a specific task like grilling chicken.
 Composed services are the combining smaller vendor specific modules into one functional service.
 Think of composed services as an order of nachos.
 Nachos are the combination of multiple layers and/or ingredients.
 But be careful with how many layers and ingredients you add, your chicken nachos (and terraform modules) can become a soggy mess.

 #### Vendor Specific Modules